 The study by Wang Long looks at the relationship between the use of renewable and non-renewable energy sources, climate change, and economic growth in five developing Asian nations between 1975 and 2020.
-According to the findings, using renewable energy slows global warming while using non-renewable energy accelerates it.
-In these nations, urbanization, transportation infrastructure investment, and GDP all contribute to climate change.
+According to the findings, using renewable energy slows global warming while using nonrenewable energy accelerates it.
+In these nations, urbanization, investment in transportation infrastructure, and GDP growth all contribute to climate change.
 The study supports the inverted U-shaped EKC hypothesis for developing Asian economies and contends that switching from non-renewable to renewable energy sources is the most effective strategy for mitigating climate change (Wang et al., 2023).
 In his paper, Muhammad Asif examines the relationship between various energy sources, putting a particular emphasis on the cost, yield, and other factors.
-It concludes that nuclear energy and renewable energy derived from agricultural waste are the most well-liked sources because of their accessibility and long-term viability.
+It concludes that nuclear energy and renewable energy derived from agricultural waste are the most popular sources due to their accessibility and long-term viability.
 A viable alternative for domestic and industrial energy production and consumption, bioenergy produced from agricultural waste is environmentally friendly and emits less pollution than nuclear energy (Asif et al., 2022).
-Mudassar Hussain in his study compared the costs and environmental effects of different energy sources, including diesel generators, non-renewable sources, and hybrid solar systems (WAPDA).
-According to the study, installing hybrid solar systems can cut carbon dioxide emissions by up to 8,446.6 kg of CO2 and 6,131.725 kg over the span of the next twenty-five years.
+Mudassar Hussain, in his study, compared the costs and environmental effects of different energy sources, including diesel generators, non-renewable sources, and hybrid solar systems (WAPDA).
+According to the study, installing hybrid solar systems can reduce carbon dioxide emissions by up to 8,446.6 kg of CO2 and 6,131.725 kg over the next twenty-five years.
 With its low cost per electric unit, renewable energy can pay for its entire installation in just 8 years, saving \$4,936.4375.
 Pakistan's unique geographic characteristics and year-round access to sunlight make it a prime candidate for the effective use of solar energy to cut CO2 emissions and costs (Hussain et al., 2022).
-Ullah et al. (2020) emphasizes how Pakistan's industrialization and energy crisis have made alternative energy sources, CO2 emissions, and health-related issues more prominent.
+Ullah et al. (2020) emphasize that Pakistan's industrialization and energy crisis have highlighted the importance of alternative energy sources, CO2 emissions, and health-related issues.
 The use of renewable energy sources can satisfy energy needs while promoting environmental health.
-This study, using data from

-1998 to 2017, increased trade volume results in higher CO2 emissions and health care costs.
-However, renewable energy has a negative correlation with CO2 emissions and health spending, highlighting its significance in improving environmental quality and lowering health spending.
-The results imply that Pakistan's government requires appropriate policy guidelines for the adoption of renewable energy in the industrial sector (Ullah et al., 2020).
+This study, which utilized data from 1998 to 2017, found that increased trade volume is associated with higher CO2 emissions and healthcare costs.
+However, renewable energy has a negative correlation with CO2 emissions and health spending, underscoring its importance in enhancing environmental quality and reducing health expenditures.
+The results suggest that Pakistan's government needs to establish clear policy guidelines for the adoption of renewable energy in the industrial sector (Ullah et al., 2020).

-This analysis discovered that a different scenario may assist Pakistan in meeting its emissions reduction goal and provide customers with a 23% yearly savings.
-The electrical industry in Pakistan is confronted with issues such demand-supply imbalances, frequent power outages, and growing fuel import costs.
-Pakistan has put in place incentives to produce renewable energy.
-But now, the sector accounts for almost 63% of the electrical supply.
+This analysis revealed that a different scenario could help Pakistan meet its emissions reduction goal and offer customers a 23% annual savings.
+The electric power industry in Pakistan is confronted with issues such as demand-supply imbalances, frequent power outages, and growing fuel import costs.
+Pakistan has implemented incentives to promote the production of renewable energy.
+However, now, the sector accounts for almost 63% of the electrical supply.
 The interconnections between generation technologies, fuel resources, demand, capital investments, CO2 emissions, production costs, and electricity pricing were examined using a dynamic model (Qudrat-Ullah, 2022).

 The driving variables for CO2 emissions from power generation in Pakistan from 1990 to 2019 are examined in this study.
-For measuring CO2 emissions and their correlation with economic development, it makes use of the logarithmic mean Divisia index and Tapio's decoupling indicator.
+For measuring CO2 emissions and their correlation with economic development, it utilizes the logarithmic mean Divisia index and Tapio's decoupling indicator.
 The findings indicate that activity and population are the main causes of increased CO2 emissions, with only a slight buffering in the immediate future.
-The paper advises encouraging energy-saving technology and changing the industrial structure to reduce CO2 emissions (Lin, 2022).
+The paper recommends encouraging energy-saving technologies and restructuring the industrial sector to reduce CO2 emissions (Lin, 2022).